 Create a very random pattern of rust areas across the entire corrugation area (where exposure would cause rusting) using photos from books or magazines as extra reference material.
-Train Hobby put out a range of colour books on country VR stations, which are handy for reference photos.
+Train Hobby put out a range of colour books on country VR stations and these are handy for reference photos.
 Occasionally work over the areas just painted with a brush loaded with just thinners only to wash out some of the colours.
 Repeat this procedure with another slightly darker red-brown until a patchwork effect is across the model.
 Set aside to dry for a while.
 Using spit (yes spit!) and artists' soft pastel pigment sticks (AS Artist Soft Pastel Pure pigment by Art Spectrum) interweave other rust and dust colours onto the corrugations creating random patterns with the stencil brush.

 Next, I use Derwent water-soluble pencils and spit to draw extra rust, shadow and dents around the completed model.
 Derwent watercolour pencils (24) will set you back about \$30 and should last a lifetime of weathering.
-Weathering powders can also simulate rust and the elements' exposure.
+Weathering powders can also be used to simulate rust and exposure to the elements.

-The completed pre-production model shows open doors with applied painting and weathering.
+The completed pre-production model shows painting and weathering applied to the unit.
+The production unit has more details.

-Yinnar 30ft goods shed with end vents and end door opening.
+50ft goods shed with end vents.
+The door would be on the opposite end.